 · Time Management

-Because 24 hours in a day is all you've got and learning how to spend these hours wisely with your husband can make or break your union.
+Because 24 hours in a day is all you’ve got and learn how to spend these hours wisely with your husband can make or break your union.

 Because sometimes, all your husband needs is for you to listen to understand, not to listen to respond.